 A Member who may have a conflict of interest or such a bias respect to a matter may not be present during any portion of a meeting during which such matter is considered unless the chair of the body considering such matter requests the Member’s presence to give factual information.
 A Member may not vote on or attempt to influence the outcome of such matter.
 The disclosure and abstention should be formally noted in the meeting minutes.

-The Trustees shall determine whether a conflict of interest exists.
-If so, they shall determine if the Foundation could expect to obtain with reasonable efforts a more advantageous transaction or arrangement not involving a conflict of interest.
-If a more advantageous transaction or arrangement could not be so expected, the Trustees shall determine if the proposed transaction or arrangement is fair and reasonable and benefits and is in the best interests of the Foundation.
-The Trustees may deliberate outside the presence of the possibly interested person.
-The minutes of the Trustees shall contain a record of all such deliberations.
+If a Member may have a material financial conflict of interest, the preceding paragraph shall apply and the Foundation Trustees shall determine whether such conflict of interest exists.
+If they determine that it does, they shall determine if the Foundation could expect to obtain with reasonable efforts a more advantageous transaction or arrangement not involving a conflict of interest.
+If they determine that the Foundation cannot expect a more advantageous transaction or arrangement, they shall determine if the proposed transaction or arrangement is fair and reasonable and benefits and is in the best interests of the Foundation.
+The minutes of the Foundation Trustees shall contain a record of all such deliberations.

 The chair of the Foundation Trustees will be responsible for the application and interpretation of this policy as it relates to the Foundation Trustees, the Foundation President & CEO or any financial conflict of interest.
 In all other instances, the President & CEO shall be responsible for application and interpretation of these policies.

 In order to ensure that these policies are followed, the VP of Finance & Operations or equivalent officer of the Foundation shall provide the chair of the Foundation Trustees and of each committee and work group of the Foundation a disclosure report outlining potential conflicts pertaining to the body chaired by such chair.